dbaeka/ms-teams-notification/README.md

-# Currency Exchange Service
+# MS Teams Notification Service

-This package provides access to get the exchange amount for any currency
+This package provides sends a notification to MS Teams when the Order Status Changes

 ## Usage
 The package is configured to be used within the main Pets Store.